paurush11/Covid_19-app/README.md

 # Description
 This App will help you in informing the cases around you and across India.
 This will give you the current figures of cases.
-Probability of getting you infected and syptoms regarding coding will be displayed.
+Probability of getting you infected and syptoms regarding covid will be displayed.